vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

   [Timeouts](../common-topics/timeouts.md).
 * [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/),
   the solution for flea markets, etc – which does not have any external API.
-  This solution uses a static QR code for the sale unit, available on [portal.vipps.no](https://portal.vipps.no).
+  This solution uses a static QR code for the sales unit, available on [portal.vipps.no](https://portal.vipps.no).
   Vippsnummer cannot be used for online sales, etc, as it does not meet the legal requirements.